 The normal effect of nolle prosequi is to leave matters as if charges had never been filed.
 It's not an acquittal, which (through the principle of double jeopardy) prevents further proceedings against the defendant for the conduct in question.
 Rather, at least when it occurs before trial, nolle prosequi typically leaves the decision of whether to re-prosecute in the hands of the government.
 If the prosecution decides to bring charges again—for example, after it's gathered more evidence—it must file a new charging document.
 (People v.
 Daniels, 187 Ill.
 2d 301 (1999), Kenyon v.
 Com., 37 Va.
 App.
 668 (2002).)

 However, dismissals are sometimes "with prejudice."
-A dismissal with prejudice means the prosecution can’t ever re-file charges; a dismissal without it means the opposite.
+A dismissal with prejudice means the prosecution can't ever refile charges; dismissal without prejudice means the prosecutor can refile the charges.